 10. Deal with garden waste appropriately

 Garden waste affected by plant health problems should be disposed of carefully.
-In most cases this is via council garden waste schemes, as these compost at higher temperatures than home composting and therefore kill more pests and diseases.
+In most cases this is via council garden waste schemes, as these usually compost at higher temperatures than home composting and therefore kill more pests and diseases.

 A final word

-The arrival of new pests and diseases in the UK is linked to the rise in the volume and diversity of plants being imported.
+The arrival of new plant pests and diseases in the UK is linked to the rise in the volume and diversity of plants being imported.
 Changes in climate, especially warmer winters, may also enable more pests and diseases to become established in our gardens.

 RHS web profiles are an excellent source of advice for specific pests and diseases.